kilroybot/kilroy-face-discord/kilroy_face_discord/docs/docs/features/score-modifiers.md

 # Score modifiers

-Score modifiers are a way to modify the score of a post, independent of the score given by the scorer.
+Score modifiers are a way to modify the score of a post given by the scorer.
 This can be useful to constraint the score to a certain range, or to reduce the score of risky posts.
 Their usage is optional.